Aurelian-C/React-Summary_App/src/markdowns/10_React_custom_Hooks/Reusing_logic_with_Custom_Hooks.md

-# What are "Custom Hooks"?
+# Reusing Logic with Custom Hooks

 React comes with several built-in Hooks like `useState`, `useContext`, and `useEffect`.
 Sometimes, you’ll wish that there was a Hook for some more specific purpose: for example, to fetch data, to keep track of whether the user is online, or to connect to a chat room.
 You might not find these Hooks in React, but you can create your own Hooks for your application’s needs.

-You can create custom Hooks, compose them together, pass data between them, and reuse them between components.
-As your app grows, you will write fewer Effects by hand because you’ll be able to reuse custom Hooks you already wrote.
-There are also many excellent custom Hooks maintained by the React community.
+==You can create custom Hooks, compose them together, pass data between them, and reuse them between components.
+As your app grows, you will write fewer Effects by hand because you’ll be able to reuse custom Hooks you already wrote.== There are also many excellent custom Hooks maintained by the React community.

 You will learn: